staller-lab/Gcn4-evolution/README.md

 - Creates a species tree for the species used in our screen.
 - Starts with the tree from mycocosm and adds clades from the y1000+ tree for species not present in mycososm tree.
 - Note that because we are merging trees estimated with different programs, branch lengths are not meaningful

+`F_combinatorics.ipynb`
+- Calculates the expected number of FFs in a sequence

+`SortSeq Data Processing Template.ipynb`
+- Used to process SortSeq data

 ## Not in paper